christopherwaltham/UBC_PHYS_Python-crash-course/2. Arduino for Data Collection/README.md

 - [PWM](https://www.arduino.cc/en/tutorial/PWM) (Pulse Width Modulation) is a technique where a digital signal is rapidly turned on and off to produce what amounts to an analog signal.

 ## DMM and Oscilloscope
-When we start to working with hardware, it is important that we have the tools to visualize what is happening.
-This will enable us to understnad what is going on at all steps, and it will give us the ability to debug the system systematically if something is not working as we expect it to.
+When we start to work with hardware, it is important that we have the tools to visualize what is happening.
+This will enable us to understand what is going on at all steps, and it will give us the ability to debug the system systematically if something is not working as we expect it to.

 - The DMM (digital multimeter) is a great tool for measuring any parameter that does not change with time, such as resistance and current and voltage at DC (direct current).
 - The oscilloscope is designed for measuring voltages that vary over time.
 This enables you to observe voltages at AC (alternating current).
-The oscilloscope also makes it possible to capture what is commonly reffered to as transient behaviour - that is, events that happen for a limited period of time as an external trigger moves a system form one equilibrium position to another.
+The oscilloscope also makes it possible to capture what is commonly referred to as transient behavior - that is, events that happen for a limited period of time as an external trigger moves a system form one equilibrium position to another.

 Ask the instructor or TAs if you are not familiar with the use of these tools.